-First-aid kit.
+- First-aid kit.
 Include sun and insect protection in your kit.

-- UHF, satellite phone and/or a Personal Locator Beacons (PLBs).
-Mobile phone coverage is poor or not available in most areas of Elizabeth Springs Regional Park.
+- UHF, satellite phone and/or a personal locator beacon (PLB).
+Mobile phone coverage is poor or not available in most areas of Elizabeth Springs Conservation Park.

-- Extra fuel and vehicle repair kit; also bring vehicle repair tools, spare tyres, oil and engine coolant.
+- Extra fuel and vehicle repair kit; also bring a vehicle repair tool kit, extra spare tyres, oil and engine coolant.

 Permits and fees

 Commercial photography permits may be required if you intend to sell any photographs taken of Queensland’s parks and forests.

 Domestic animals are not permitted in Elizabeth Springs Conservation Park.

 Climate and weather